Help us match you with local pros in your area

 Choose an HVAC company with skilled technicians who have proper licensing and experience.
 In all states, HVAC contractors have federal requirements set by the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, contractors must pass an exam (the specific exam depends on what kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled by the state.

 In Texas, HVAC contractors are required to be licensed by the Texas Department of Licensing and Regulation.
 Contractors need to have at least four years of experience in the past six years and must show proof of insurance.
 An individual can also be a registered technician, which has no experience requirements, or a certified technician, which requires two years of experience.
 Both registered and certified technicians must be supervised by a licensed contractor.
-Reviewing feedback on the Better Business Bureau (BBB), Yelp, Google Reviews, and similar sites can help your decision as well.
-Choose a provider with great reviews and reports of positive experiences from customers.
+Reviewing feedback on the Better Business Bureau (BBB), Yelp, Google Reviews, and similar sites can assist your decision as well.
+Choose a provider with great reviews and reports of positive customer experiences.

-It’s important to understand what the work process is going to look like.
-For HVAC repairs, the company should detail the exact parts that need replacement and why.
-Get confirmation that your technician will clean and test the full system afterward to guarantee everything is working correctly.
-When replacing your HVAC, ask the installation company to provide details on the new model, estimated installation time, features, brand, and energy efficiency.
-Before work begins, make sure you understand how your provider will properly size the new unit for your home and what the cost will be.
+Make sure you understand the details of your project before starting.
+If HVAC repairs are required, have your provider list which parts need replacement and why.
+Get confirmation that your technician will clean and test your system after the repair to verify that everything works.
+When replacing your HVAC system, request that the installation company describe the new model, estimated installation time, features, brand, and energy efficiency.
+Before work starts, ask how your provider plans to accurately size the unit for your home and how much it will cost.

 You should have your HVAC system inspected approximately twice annually.
 After the inspection, your technician will tell you if any services are needed.
 You should also have your system inspected if you start noticing issues such as leaks, unusual smells, or strange noises.
-If your system has ductwork, it should be inspected every few years.
+If your system has ductwork, you should have it inspected every few years.

-Normally, it's a good idea to have your HVAC system inspected in the spring and fall, as technicians tend to be less busy at these times.
-This also helps make sure your system is prepared for the summer and winter, when it typically sees the most use.
+Usually, it's a good idea to have your HVAC system inspected in the spring and fall, as technicians tend to be less busy at these times.
+This also helps get your system ready for the summer and winter, when it probably sees the most use.

 You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as you can, and avoid making drastic changes in temperature all at once.
-Keep your roof well-maintained and seal any leaks around your doors and windows to avoid letting cool air escape.
-Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.
+Set your thermostat as close to the outside temperature as you comfortably can, and avoid making drastic changes in temperature all at once.
+Keep your roof in good shape and seal any door or window leaks to avoid letting cool air escape.
+Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.

-For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
+For a 2,000-square-foot home, look for a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
 In Cinco Ranch, you may be able to make do with a lower-capacity furnace.

 There are a number of ways you can make your HVAC system more energy-efficient: